• Skip to primary navigation

 • Coconut Butter - I like to use coconut butter, because it works a lot like coconut oil, except it contains more fiber and nutrients.
 This helps to make the cookies more filling and wholesome.

-• Vanilla Extract - I always recommended using Mexican Vanilla extract when baking.
+• Vanilla Extract - I always recommend using Mexican Vanilla extract when baking.
 It has a much richer flavor, and instantly elevates any baked good.

 • Water - You will need water to create the flax egg.